bettercap/caplets/hstshijack/README.md

 ### Obfuscation

-You are able to write payloads that are automatically obfuscated by the module.
+You can write custom payloads that are automatically obfuscated by the module.

 Basically every word that was found beginning with `obf_` will be obfuscated.